Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  -module(class_Cat).

  % Determines what are the mother classes of this class (if any):
- -superclasses([class_Mammal,class_ViviparousBeing]).

- % No need to export constructors, destructor or methods.
+ -define(superclasses,[class_Mammal,class_ViviparousBeing]).

+ % Declaration of class-specific attributes:
+ % (optional, yet recommended for clarity) -define(class_attributes,[{whisker_color,"The color of this cat's whiskers"}]).

  % Allows to define WOOPER base variables and methods for that class:
  -include("wooper.hrl").

- % Declaration of class-specific attributes:
- % (optional, yet recommended for clarity) -attributes([ {whisker_color,"The color of this cat's whiskers"} ]).
+ % No need to export constructors, destructor or methods.

  % Constructs a new Cat.
  construct(State,Age,Gender,FurColor,WhiskerColor) ->